adil192/SamsungAppsPatcher/README.md

 # Samsung Apps Patcher for Samsung phones with custom ROMs

-I'll write up a little guide for how to patch galaxy wearable apps to work on a modified samsung phone.
-This has been taken from an [xda post by dansimko](https://forum.xda-developers.com/t/app-mod-galaxy-wearable-patch-for-samsung-phones-with-custom-roms.4208143/) but I wanted to make it a little easier to follow.
-I've done this on linux (Pop OS) but the process should be similar for other OSes.
+This is a guide to patch galaxy wearable apps to work on a modified samsung phone.
+This was originally taken from an [xda post by dansimko](https://forum.xda-developers.com/t/app-mod-galaxy-wearable-patch-for-samsung-phones-with-custom-roms.4208143/) but I wanted to make it a little easier to follow.
+I've since scripted the process, kept the patches up to date, and added new patches.
+The scripts are written for linux in bash, so if you're using something else, you could try the old (manual) guide at https://gist.github.com/adil192/ab95808fb66b6cde3d63ded6c19b0f1d.

-(This guide used to live on https://gist.github.com/adil192/ab95808fb66b6cde3d63ded6c19b0f1d.
-I've scripted the main part of it to make updates easier for me, so I've moved it to its own repo.)